MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 <img src="/img/howto/mPerf/WearingHRVright.jpg">

 #### Troubleshooting
-<iframe src="https://www.youtube.com/embed/2n7HwLWlgtQ" width="280" height="157" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
+<iframe src="https://www.youtube.com/embed/e_CtHfjG_iQ" width="280" height="157" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

 If you are experiencing poor data quality:

-- Close the application, wait 15 seconds, then reopen the application and check again.
+- In the menu, tap Reset Application, wait 15 seconds and check again.
 - Restart the phone, wait one minute and check again.
-- Make sure the wrist sensor is charged.
+- Make sure the wrist sensor is charged and LED lights are on.

 ## Location Beacons